 There are so many amazing ghost tours in New England, and honestly, no matter which one you choose to visit, you can’t go wrong.
 As mentioned earlier, just make sure you make your reservation in advance and double-check the age requirements if you are visiting with children.

-Which ghost tour would you most want to go on in New England from this list?
+Which New England ghost tour would you most want to go on from this list?

 You might also like:

 - Stephen King’s Maine: 12 Spots Fans Must See